Norwegian School of Sport Sciences - Kines Only

 You will be charged tuition at UCalgary at your normal tuition rate.
 Tuition is assessed according to the number of NIH courses you attend (e.g. if taking 2 10-ECTS courses at NIH, you will be charged tuition for 2 courses, even though 20 ECTS transfers back to UCalgary as credit for 3 courses).

-Although online programs are not eligible for Study Abroad specific funding, any of the other UCalgary funding options that you're normally eligible for can be used towards your online program (awards/scholarships, student loans, etc).
-Click here to browse the UCalgary awards database
+Although online programs are not eligible for Study Abroad specific funding, any regular university funding that you're eligible for can be used towards your online program (awards/scholarships, student loans, etc).
+We recommend browsing the UCalgary awards database.

 This program is open to Kinesiology undergraduate students.
 Minimum cumulative GPA 2.7.